google-marketing-solutions/feedgen/README.md

 ## Challenges

-Optimising Shopping feeds is a goal for every advertiser working with Google Merchant Center (MC), as doing so would help improve query matching, click-through rates (CTR), and conversions.
+Optimising Shopping Ads feeds is a goal for every advertiser working with Google Merchant Center (MC), as doing so would help improve query matching, click-through rates (CTR), and conversions.
 However, it is cumbersome to sift through product disapprovals in Merchant Center or manually fix quality issues.